webjoe/code-gallery/README.md

 6. Then, create a pull request and tag Connor Barley on Github (`@cbarley10`)

-7. The SE team will then review the pull request, add comments, and merge your code.
+7. The Sales Enablement Team will then review the pull request, add comments, and merge your code.

 ## File Naming

 ### Folders

-Each submission to the code gallery needs to be in its own folder inside of the `gallery-entries` folder.
+Each submission to the code gallery needs to be in its own folder inside of the `entries` folder.
 Name the folder something unique and descriptive.

 **Example:** `pull-profiles-from-list`.